iamanonymousmodule/POSEformer/README.md

 # CRACformer

-A Cross-attention Convolution Transformer for Human Pose Recognition
+A Cross-attention Convolution-Transformer for Human Pose Recognition
 ## Usage

 ```python